nbtca/repair-tickets/readme.md

 # Repair Tickets

-This repo is used to track repair tickets.
-The tickets are synced with [saturday](https://github.com/nbtca/saturday) to issues.
+This repo use issue track repair tickets.
+The tickets are synced with [saturday](https://github.com/nbtca/saturday).

 ### Use command to update ticket